tawi1/DotsTrafficCity/docs/source/fcg.rst

 	.. image:: /images/integration/fcg8.png
 	`Result`

 #.
-Now when you regenerate blocks in `FCG Scene Generator`, the local block will be replaced with the previously generated prefab block.
+Now when you regenerate blocks in `FCG Scene Generator`, the local block will be replaced with the previously generated local prefab block.

 	.. image:: /images/integration/fcg9.png
 	`Created roundabouts are now created for all local blocks`